forki/thousandcranes/README.md

 #Thousand Cranes

-Small load testing framework based with an F# DSL, based on Akka.NET.
+Small load testing framework with an F# DSL.

 Based on the Gatling load testing project, but far fewer features.